A Stability Principle for Learning under Non-Stationarity: Regret Analysis in Common Settings

-Here $\lesssim$ only hides a polylogarithmic factor of $d,B,N$ and $\alpha^{-1}$. \end{corollary}
+Here $\lesssim$ only hides a polylogarithmic factor of $B$, $N$ and $\alpha^{-1}$. \end{corollary}

+We note that the PV-based regret bound in \Cref{cor-segmentation-Lip} exhibits an $\widetilde{\cO}(V_N^{1/3}N^{2/3})$ dependence on $V_N$ and $N$, which also appears in \cite{BGZ15} for the setting of convex losses with noisy first-order feedback.
+In \Cref{sec-theory-lower}, we provide a minimax lower bound that matches the PV-based regret bound up to logarithmic factors.

-\section{A general theory of learning under non-stationarity}
+\section{A General Theory of Learning under Non-Stationarity}

-In this section, we will develop a general framework for analyzing \Cref{alg-offline,alg-online}.
-It encompasses as special cases the regret bounds in \Cref{sec-theory}.
-Our theory comprises two major components: a novel measure of similarity between functions and a segmentation technique for dividing a non-stationary sequence into near-constant pieces.
+In this section, we will develop a general framework for analyzing Algorithms \ref{alg-offline} and \ref{alg-online}.
+It contains as special cases the regret bounds in \Cref{sec-theory}.
+Our theory comprises two major components: a novel measure of similarity between functions and a general segmentation technique for dividing a non-stationary sequence into quasi-stationary pieces.